 o Home of the 2-year degree – less cost and more focus

 o Top for Teaching Quality (The Times and Sunday Times Good University Guide)

 o Top for Student Satisfaction (National Student Survey and Complete University Guide)

 o Small group teaching focused – student:staff ratio of 11:1

 o Flexible – start your course in September or January

-The BSc Business and Management 3 year programme will benefit those individuals who wish to study an undergraduate degree but have non-standard academic qualifications.
+The BSc Business and Management (with integrated Foundation) 3 year programme will benefit those individuals who wish to study an undergraduate degree but have non-standard academic qualifications.